boldbi/bold-bi-docs/docs/security-configuration/group-based-authorization.md

 2. For OpenID connect support, you would need to configure the OpenID in Bold BI server, follow these steps in the link.

-   The following are the list of few OpenID connect providers and that explains how to connect with the Bold BI application.
+   The following is a list of a few OAuth 2.0 providers, and it explains how to connect with the Bold BI application.
     * [Auth0](/security-configuration/single-sign-on/openid-support/auth0/)
     * [Okta](/security-configuration/single-sign-on/openid-support/okta/)
     * [OneLogin](/security-configuration/single-sign-on/openid-support/onelogin/)

-3. After configuring you providers, you need to import you group into Bold BI server, follow these respective link to import the groups.
+3. After configuring your providers, you need to import your group into the Bold BI server.
+Follow these respective links to import the groups.
     * [Import OAuth 2.0 Group](/managing-resources/manage-groups/import-oauth-groups/)
     * [Import OpenID Connect Group](/managing-resources/manage-groups/import-openid-groups/)

 4. Then, you need to provide access to your imported group.
-Follow these steps in the link, which permission helps to your users to access and embed the dashboard.
+Follow these steps in the link, which will help your users to access and embed the dashboard.

-5. Now, you need to configure your authorization server to use the group-based authorization by adding the marked parameters in the embedQuery.
+5. Now, you need to configure your authorization server to use group-based authorization by adding the marked parameters in the embedQuery.

     <meta charset="utf-8"/>
     <table>